- Academic Philosophy

 Molly is the inaugural holder of the Partridge Chair in Food and Sustainable Agriculture Systems.
 Feeding the world's 7+ billion people imposes enormous impacts through the production, distribution, preparation, and consumption of food.
 The study of sustainable food systems at COA engages students in examining the myriad social, cultural, political, ecological and economic implications of the ways our food systems work and how they can be transformed to work better.
 From rural development to the politics of globalization, students are encouraged to use interdisciplinary perspectives to understand, critique, and work to improve global and local food systems.
 The Chair in Food and Sustainable Agriculture Systems has been fully funded by the Partridge Foundation.

 Course level: Intermediate/Advanced.
-Prerequisites: Relevant farming or processing experience if the student wants to design and implement a farm production or value-adding enterprise.
-For research projects, the student will be expected to have acquired many of the necessary research skills already.
-Instructors' permission required; please schedule a time to speak with Molly and C.J. if interested in the course.
+Prerequisites: Basic knowledge of the components of food systems and the economic, social and environmental impacts of industrialized food systems.
+Relevant farming or processing experience if the student wants to design and implement a farm production or value-adding enterprise.
+For research projects, the student will be expected to have already acquired many of the necessary research skills.
+Instructor permission required.
 Class limit: 12.
-Lab fee: none. *HS*
+Lab fee: none.
+Meets the following degree requirements: HS

 HS779Fixing Food Systems: Sustainable Production & Consumption